If your business is fortunate enough to have an outdoor space, it’s important to ensure that it’s commercial landscaping maintained

 On the flipside, commercial landscaping is also important to impress clients who visit your premises.

-Commercial landscape gardeners are generally tasked with conceptualising a design and layout that is both visually pleasing and functional.
+Commercial ground maintenance contractors are generally tasked with conceptualising a design and layout that is both visually pleasing and functional.

 The final design should reflect the values of your business and corporate image.